 1. Take out life insurance

-It's the last thing you want to think about when you've just found your partner for life.
-But life insurance is of vital importance in the event of illness, accident or death.
-It provides financial security for your spouse and any children you might have so that they can continue to bear the costs of maintenance and home ownership if the worst comes to the worst.
-Endowment insurance is also suitable as a solid savings investment which will be paid out to you even if the three above-mentioned risk factors don't occur.
-What’s more, the payments you make into personal provision scheme will be tax-privileged.
+It’s the last thing you want to think about when you’ve found your partner for life, but life insurance is of vital importance in the event of an accident, illness or death.
+It provides financial security for your spouse and any children you may have.
+It means that they can continue to cover their costs of living and pay the mortgage should something happen to you.

 3. Review your retirement provisions